aleshaleksey/fansys23/08-spell-list.md

 - Dex saves and attack rolls with melee weapons and basic combat manoeuvres.
 - The following skills: Athletics group, tinker, heal, stealth, academics, search group, knowledge, detect and diplomacy groups.

-**Special**: This applies only for rolls made when touching the ground, or below ground level and for knowledge of things that belong on and below the ground.
+**Special**: This applies only for rolls made when touching the ground, or below ground level.
+As well as for knowledge of things that belong on and below the ground.

 **Global**: The caster gives a locus the blessing of the earth.
 Within 100ft of that spot rolls made by entities that are not hostile to the caster receive this blessing.
 For every 2MP dice above 6 the radius of the spell increases by 100ft, or the duration increases by a week.